Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 14. Propylene glycol is a skin conditioner, solvent and humectant.
 Like polyethylene glycol, it’s a penetration enhancer.
 It’s also a suspected immune system toxin, neurotoxin, reproductive toxin and skin toxin.

-Next, we look at six more ingredients that may cause allergic reactions or irritate sensitive skin.
+Next, here are six more ingredients that may cause allergic reactions or irritate sensitive skin.
 These ingredients have a high probability of being contaminated with toxic byproducts.

-Why “high probability”?
-There are no governing agencies that set standards or regulations for manufacturers in the pet industry, and no one’s testing these formulations to check for byproducts.
+Why “high probability?”
+Because there are no governing agencies that set standards or regulations for manufacturers in the pet industry, and no one’s testing these formulations to check for byproducts.

 Studies that tested very popular human products found contaminants in some very popular “green marketed” brands!